eternalshash/Research.IIT/README.md

 ## Expected Contributions and Impact

-This research aims at the treatment paradigms for IBD by clarifying the role of the microbiome in drug absorption and metabolism.
-The AI/ML model developed could personalize and optimize treatment strategies, significantly enhancing patient outcomes and providing a substantial contribution to healthcare in gastrointestinal diseases.
+The project aims to advance cancer diagnostics by leveraging AI to predict gene expression from microbiome profiles, potentially enabling earlier CRC detection.
+By integrating diverse datasets, the model can improve accuracy, leading to personalized treatment strategies.
+The development of an API will facilitate real-world testing, allowing for broader clinical application.
+Ultimately, this research could enhance our understanding of the gut microbiome’s role in cancer.

 ## Progress Showcase

-The progress of this project will be showcased at the Armour R&D Expo and the Chicago Area Undergraduate Research Symposium (CAURS).
+The progress of this project will be showcased at the Armour R&D Expo and potentially at the Chicago Area Undergraduate Research Symposium (CAURS).

 ## Contributing
 At the moment contributions are limited may open in the future Project is open to new team members

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.